i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-dev-server/README.md

 # Module `flamingo-carotene-dev-server`
-The dev server module is there to make the development of a flamingo-carotene frontend easier.
+The dev server module is there to make the development of a Flamingo Carotene frontend easier.

 It includes the functionality to register [chokidar](https://github.com/paulmillr/chokidar) file watchers and dispatch commands when these noticed a change.